ScathachGrip/jikan4snek/README.md

 ```

 ### Constructors
-You can apply your own instance of [Jikan](https://github.com/jikan-me/jikan-rest), user-agent, sqlite backend, and cache expiration, and debug on the constructor.
+You can apply your own instance of [Jikan](https://github.com/jikan-me/jikan-rest), user-agent, sqlite backend, cache expiration, and debug.

 The default:
 ```py